 This e-learning course has been developed by the Food Standards Agency with the Department for Environment, Food & Rural Affairs (Defra) and the Department of Health.
 It will provide you with a general understanding of current food labelling legislation.
-The course should take around 4 hours to complete.
+The course should take around 7 hours to complete, including the quizzes.

 The course aims to: